Table of Contents

 Submitting a Proposal

 Proposals should be submitted electronically.
-Send the prospectus by email as Word document attachments directly to email@example.com.
+Complete our proposal submission form and upload the prospectus as a Word document here.

 Sigma is a global organization committed to providing equal opportunity to all nurse authors worldwide.
 Please contact us directly should you have questions or comments.